-The annual revenue for the Chinese Super League (CSL) in 2015 has amounted to 1.5 billion yuan (230 million US dollars), according to message from the shareholders’ meeting of CSL company on Friday.
+The annual revenue for the Chinese Super League (CSL) in 2015 amounted to 1.5 billion yuan (230 million US dollars), according to message from the shareholders’ meeting of CSL company on Friday.

-The main part of the revenue comes from the broadcasting rights, which accounts for one billion yuan (155 million dollars) this year.
+The main part of the revenue comes from broadcasting rights, which account for one billion yuan (155 million dollars) this year.
 Ti’ao Dongli (also known as China Sports Media), a Beijing-based company specializing in sports events broadcast, announced the purchase of broadcasting rights last May for the CSL for 8 billion yuan (1.3 billion dollars) over five years covering 2016-2020.
 The television rights of CSL for the 2015 season fetched only 50 million yuan (7.8 million dollars).